 First two weeks: The early-drop deadline still holds, so you must attend ALL your discussion/laboratory (DIS/LAB) sections during the first two weeks of class to remain enrolled, including those scheduled before the first lecture.
-Depending on where you live, it might not be convenient to attend the DIS/LAB sections synchronously but you are still required to watch the recordings which will be posted to a section box folder.
+Depending on where you live, it might not be convenient to attend the DIS/LAB sections synchronously; but you are still required to watch the recordings which will be posted to a section Box folder.
 The Drop Deadline is Friday 1/29.
 Please contact Heather Makiharju (hmakiharju@berkeley.edu) for more detailed enrollment information.

-Course WWW URL: Once you are registered in the class, you should have access to the course website on bCourses (https://bcourses.berkeley.edu/).
-The site contains course information and I will be posting practice exams there along with other useful information when the time comes.
-Make sure your email address is correct, as we will sometimes be distributing information through bCourses mailings.
+Course website: Once you are registered in the class, you should have access to the course website on bCourses (https://bcourses.berkeley.edu/).
+The site will contain all course information throughout the semester.
+Make sure your email address is correct as all course communications will be distributed through bCourses emails.
 It is your responsibility to check for announcements regularly in order to ensure that you do not miss any important information.

-Head Graduate Student Instructor: Nick Aldana <nick aldana@berkelev.edu>
+Head Graduate Student Instructor: Nick Aldana <nick aldana@berkeley.edu>